nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 ## Authenticating Against Nuxeo Online Services

-The following changes apply starting from March 2nd, 2020.

 #### From your Browser - What Changes?

 - To access Nuxeo Online Services, you need to enter your _email address_ instead of your username in the login page.
 If you registered for a trial using Google, use the login with Google button.